dowlingw/nntp2p/README.md

 ---------------
 This is a work in progress, the following items are on the immediate horizon

-* Working v1.0
+* Version 1.0
-* Replace pools with queues/broadcast
-* Add SSL support for inbound clients
+  - Add SSL support for inbound clients
-* Add authentication for clients
+  - Add authentication for clients
     - Move cache flag into user profile
     - Usage tracking
-* Asynchronous cache requests across cluster
-* Configurable cache providers / tiering
+  - Configuration
 * Detect missing articles
 * Preseeding NZB interface
-* Cache loop detection
+* Cache loop detection?
+* Automatic cache discovery

 License